himkt/konoha/README.md

 - Install konoha with a specific tokenizer and AllenNLP integration: `pip install 'konoha[(tokenizer_name),allennlp]`.
 - Install konoha with a specific tokenzier and remote file support: `pip install 'konoha[(tokenizer_name),remote]'`

-** Attention!! **

-Currently, installing konoha with all tokenizers on Python3.8 fails.
-This failure happens since we can't install nagisa on Python3.8. (https://github.com/taishi-i/nagisa/issues/24) This problem is caused by DyNet dependency problem. (https://github.com/clab/dynet/issues/1616) DyNet doesn't provide wheel for Python3.8 and building DyNet from source doesn't work due to the dependency issue of DyNet.

 If you want to install konoha with a tokenizer, please install konoha with a specific tokenizer (e.g. `konoha[mecab]`, `konoha[sudachi]`, ...etc) or install tokenizers individually.